yiisoft/cache-db/docs/en/README.md

 Migration::dropTable($db);
 ```

-For dropping table custom table name you can use:
+For custom table name you can use:

 ```php
 Migration::dropTable($db, '{{%custom_cache_table}}');